rdturnermtl/bbo_challenge_starter_kit/README.md

 This repo contains the starter kit for the [black box optimization challenge](https://bbochallenge.com/) at [NeurIPS 2020](https://neurips.cc/Conferences/2020/CompetitionTrack).
 Upload submissions [here](https://bbochallenge.com/my-submissions).

+The submission site will open July 1, 2020.
+We will be open early for practice submissions in the beta-testing phase, but the leader board will be reset on July 1.

 The challenge will give the participants 3 months to iterate on their algorithms.
 We will use a benchmark system built on top of the AutoML challenge workflow and the [Bayesmark package](https://github.com/uber/bayesmark), which evaluates black-box optimization algorithms on real-world objective functions
 For example, it will include tuning (validation set) performance of standard machine learning models on real data sets.